-Based on management's knowledge and experience of the financial markets, the Company believes the following movements are reasonably possible over a twelve month period:
+Based on management's knowledge and experience of the financial markets, the Company believes the following movements are reasonably possible over a twelve period:

 The Company has subsidiaries with balances denominated in US dollars.
-Sensitivity to a plus or minus 5% change in exchange rates would lead to approximately an \$8,900 gain/loss in the reported net loss and comprehensive loss for the year ended December 31, 2014.
+Sensitivity to a plus or minus 5% change in exchange rates would lead to approximately a \$8,500 gain/loss in the reported net loss and comprehensive loss for the year ended December 31, 2015.